HL7/davinci-deqm/input/pagecontent/change-notes.md

     - Updated 2.1.7 Must Support. ([FHIR-31961](https://jira.hl7.org/browse/FHIR-31961))
     - Updated Figure 1-1 and Figure 2-12 to use the new Quality Improvement Ecosystem diagram.

+### Changes and Updates for Version xxx

+  **Terminology Updated**
+  -Added new value to Gap Status Code System of Non Applicable for when a criteria is not met to include the patient in the Initial Population ([FHIR-32980](https://jira.hl7.org/browse/FHIR-32980))

 {% include link-list.md %}